dnnsoftware/Dnn.Platform/README.md

 ## How to Contribute

 We encourage everyone to contribute.
-All the details on contributing with Git and on our working methods can be found on [our Git wiki page] (http://www.dnnsoftware.com/wiki/page/github)
+All the details on contributing with Git and on our working methods can be found on [Contributions Information Page] (CONTRIBUTING.md)

 In addition, since DNN is part of the .NET Foundation, we require our contributors to abide by their [Code of Conduct](https://www.dotnetfoundation.org/code-of-conduct) rules and requirements also.